Meet the Admissions Team

 We're here for you.

-Whether you plan to apply to Manhattan College and have questions, want to schedule a campus tour (in person or virtually) or just want to talk about your options, feel free to contact us directly.
+Whether you plan to apply to Manhattan University and have questions, want to schedule a campus tour (in person or virtually) or just want to talk about your options, feel free to contact us directly.

 -